TheDIYGuy999/statusLED/README.md

 - January 2020: the .flash() function is now a boolean and returning "true", if the sequence is in start position.
 Allows to synchronize the indicator sound with the LED.
 Used in: https://github.com/TheDIYGuy999/Rc_Engine_Sound_ESP32
 - January 2020: experimental support for optional 16bit timer support on ESP32 added.
 Required for v2.0 of: https://github.com/TheDIYGuy999/Rc_Engine_Sound_ESP32
 - February 2020: optional delay for first flash() pass added.
 Allows to program offsets between different LED.
 Required for v2.6 of: https://github.com/TheDIYGuy999/Rc_Engine_Sound_ESP32
+- November 2020: optional ramp (ESP32 only) for flash() and off() added.
+Allows to switch indicators on and off softly.
+Required for v5.7 of: https://github.com/TheDIYGuy999/Rc_Engine_Sound_ESP32

 ## Usage